The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Quickfire Guide

 When making successive modifications you must take care that the cumulative value of these does not breach any of the previous requirements.
-This does not apply in the case of point 3, where the value limitation of successive modifications does not cumulate.
+This does not apply in the case of point 3, where successive modifications would, by definition be unrelated and so the value limitation of successive modifications does not cumulate.

-If planned modifications are determined not to meet these criteria, or have not been provided for in the original contract documentation, then a new procurement procedure must be undertaken.
+If planned modifications are determined not to meet the criteria, or have not been provided for in the original contract documentation, then a new procurement procedure must be undertaken.
 Legal advice should be sought.
+For more information on contract modification during the term of the contract, please see Regulation 72.

 There are a variety of issues that should be considered in any change management process to ensure that it is effective.
 Three key areas for consideration are: